 It might seem expensive to hire a freelancer and, while the cost per day is higher than that of a permanent salary, failing to deliver due to lack of team resources would be infinitely more costly.
 An experienced freelancer should be able to build rapport with your team and clients instantly, pick up a project and run with it.
 Whether you need someone to help run a launch, pull together a deck, hammer the phones or just add ‘bodies’ to your team, a freelancer should add value at every step of the way.

 Good recruitment consultants vet freelancers rigorously and often work with the same pool of freelancers time and time again adding to that pool through trusted recommendations, so you should only get quality people through the door, but if it’s just not working out you can quickly bring their time with you to a close as they will be on little or no notice.

-Typical day rates vary but as a guide visit our (matt link here to freelance page).
+Typical day rates vary but as a guide visit our freelance page.

 So, how do you get the best out of your freelancer?

 - Brief your recruitment agency properly – give them a client portfolio and ideally the project you want the freelancer to get involved with.
 The more info we have, the better a match your freelancer will be

 - When they arrive, give them the chance to meet with the team and give them a buddy who can answer client-specific questions

 - Brief them properly – make sure they are up to date with the latest happenings on the account, who the client contacts are and what they are like to deal with

 - Ensure they have an email address, a working phone and any other resources they might need – you will be surprised how many freelancers turn up and there isn’t even a desk for them to sit at